Optimal estimation of Gaussian DAG models: Lower bound

 then for any estimator $\wh{\gr}$,

 \end{theorem}

-In Theorem \ref{thm:lb}, we state two sample complexity lower bounds: $q\log (d/q)/(M^2-1)$ and $\log d/\beta_{\min}^2$.
-Though the first one dominates when fixing other parameters as constants, the second one reveals the dependency on edge coefficient.
-This can also be seen from the upper bound in Theorem~\ref{thm:ub} by replacing $\Delta=\beta_{\min}^2\sigma^2$.
-We will present two ensembles for them.
+In Theorem \ref{thm:lb}, we state two sample complexity lower bounds: $q\log(d/q)/(M^2-1)$ and $\log d/\beta_{\min}^2$.
+Though the first one dominates when fixing other parameters as constants, the second one reveals the dependency on the signal strength $\beta_{\min}$.
+This can also be seen from the upper bound in Theorem~\ref{thm:ub} by replacing $\Delta=\beta_{\min}^2\sigma^2$ (cf. Lemma~\ref{lem:Delta}).
+We will present two ensembles for each bound.
 The first one is the whole set of sparse DAGs $\mathcal{G}_{d,q}$, and the second is the set of DAGs with only one edge, which is constructed to study the dependency on the coefficient $\beta_{\min}$.

 For the first ensemble, we borrow the ideas from \citet{santhanam2012information} to count the number of DAGs in $\mathcal{G}_{d,q}$.
 The only difference is we consider DAGs instead of undirected graphs.
 Also, it is easy to bound the KL divergence between any two distributions in this ensemble due to Gaussianity, which would lead to the bound $q\log(d/q)/(M^2-1)$.
 For the second ensemble, it is easy to count the size of this ensemble since we consider the DAGs with only one edge.
 Then all possibilities of any different pair of edges are analyzed to bound the KL divergence.
 This ensemble gives us the bound $\log d/\beta_{\min}^2$.
-Detailed proof can be found in Appendix~\ref{app:lb}.
+The detailed proof can be found in Appendix~\ref{app:lb}.

+For comparison, \citet{ghoshal2017limits} previously established a lower bound for general Gaussian DAGs (i.e. without equal variances) of

+where $w_{\max}$ depends on the $\ell_{2}$ norms of the regression coefficients.
+Holding $\sigma^2$ constant, $w_{\max}^2$ is similar to the maximum marginal variance of the variables, which is comparable with our definition of $M$ as an upper bound on $\norm{\Sigma}$.
+By contrast, under the stronger assumption of equal variances, our lower bound is

+which is a comparable lower bound.
+This is interesting since by restricting to simpler equal variance models (i.e. a smaller family), the problem should become easier, however, our analysis shows this is not the case.
+In particular, our lower bounds do not follow from previous work, and require a slightly different analysis as outlined in Appendix~\ref{app:lb}.